Kelley O'Hara: Utah Royals FC, 2017–2020

 On December 29, 2017, O'Hara was traded to Utah Royals FC.
 Due to a hamstring injury, O'Hara only appeared in 8 games for Utah in 2018.
 O'Hara contributed to Utah's first-ever franchise win, scoring a goal in the team's 2–0 victory over the Washington Spirit in May 2018.

 Utah finished the season in 5th place, just 2 points shy of making the playoffs.
 O'Hara underwent ankle surgery after the 2018 season.

 In 2019, she made only 2 starts in 4 appearances for Utah due to injuries and World Cup duties.
 She was still recuperating from an off-season ankle injury at the start of the NWSL season and saw limited minutes as a substitute in two late-April games.
 Following her World Cup win, O'Hara started in two games for Utah at the end of July, notching an assist in the team's 2–2 draw against Portland.
 She was named to the 2019 NWSL second XI.

 O'Hara played only 65 minutes for the Royals in the abbreviated 2020 NWSL season.
 She was still recovering from an injury at the start of the Challenge Cup and did not dress for the first few games.
 She saw limited minutes in Utah's July 13 game against Chicago and the July 18 game against Houston.

 Starting in August 2020, rumors of a O'Hara trade to the Washington Spirit began to circulate and O'Hara announced in August that she would opt out of the 2020 NWSL Fall Series, set to begin in early September.

 Washington Spirit, 2021–2022

 O'Hara's trade to the Spirit was officially announced on December 2, 2020.
 The deal sent $75,000 in allocation money to the Utah Royals and a 2022 first round draft pick.
+O'Hara stated that she requested the move to Spirit so that she could live, work in a same city with her partner.

-The Spirit won their first NWSL Championship on Saturday November 20, 2021, when they defeated the Chicago Red Stars, 2–1 in extra-time at Lynnn Family Stadium in Louisville, Kentucky.
-O'Hara scored in the 97th minute to seal the victory.
+The Spirit won their first NWSL Championship on November 20, 2021, when they defeated the Chicago Red Stars, 2–1 in extra time at Lynn Family Stadium in Louisville, Kentucky.
+O'Hara scored the winning goal in the 97th minute of the game.

-NJ/NY Gotham FC, 2023–present
+NJ/NY Gotham FC, 2023–2024

-On January 25, 2023, O'Hara signed with NJ/NY Gotham FC.